 This is a myth.
 Efficient charging systems for many electric cars make high demands of charging stations, infrastructure and software.
 By choosing a specialist supplier with many housing cooperative/joint owner customers that invests in technology, you can be certain that your charging system will cover your needs over time.

 7. A charging system results in high operating costs

 This is a myth.
-Once the charging system is installed, it is subject to warranties applicable under Norwegian law.
 If the housing cooperative/joint owners want to divide electricity costs for charging completely accurately, most charging systems offer free reports on how many KWh each individual charging station has used so that the electricity cost can be calculated and paid by the owner of the charging station.
 If the housing cooperative/joint owners do not wish to monitor the charging system themselves, there are multiple operators in the market who offer services including billing, customer support, reporting and ordering.